markfinger/unfort/README.md

 - **Support for older browsers.**
   Support evergreen browsers from vendors who keep pace with standards.
 - **Support for anything but the latest version of Node.**
-  Maintaining backwards compatibility is a pain.
-It requires a byzantine codebase, and often requires a build process to generate code that's difficult to read or hack on.
+  Maintaining compatibility across language features is a pain.
+It requires a byzantine codebase, and often requires a build process to generate code that is both difficult to read and unpleasant to hack on.
 - **Abstractions: CLIs, plugins, loaders, transforms, etc.**
-  Make the minimal amount of abstractions necessary to maintain a clean codebase.
+  Make the minimal amount of abstractions necessary.
 Whenever possible, push boilerplate into user-space.
 Leave the one-liners to be developed by those who are willing to deal with lazy internet people.

 ## Status